Welcome to the wrap-up blog post of the System Collaboration Blog Book, its last blog post!

 - – Albert Einstein

 This is really what this blog book is all about, a totally different way of thinking in order to very easy get rid of wicked and intractable problems in our organisations, but where the change of current patterns of thought is the hard part.
-It is about what Dr. Russell Ackoff called Dissolution of Problems , which means to change a system or its environment in order to solve the system’s root causes, and by this indirectly dissolve the problems.
+It is about what Dr. Russell Ackoff called Dissolution of Problems , which means to change a system or its environment in order to dissolve the system’s root causes, and by this indirectly also dissolve the problems.
 Ackoff understood already in the early 1990s that many organisational problems could only be dissolved, but his track has not been continued on in the complexity theory since then.
 Why dissolution of problems is the only possible way forward to get rid of organisational problems, is shown in the conclusion below and with details and examples in this entire System Collaboration blog book and will be referred to as Organisational problem-solving.

 Less important is that we can also show how to build an organisation from scratch, since the root causes of course are connected (root causes are the negated principles) to our total organisation definition with its principles, needed to make any organisation awesome.
 Why is that less important you think, since that sounds really neat?
 The reason is that with organisational problem-solving, we can prove that there is no short-cut method or framework, that can fix an organisation’s problems.
 Because, without asking for the problems in an organisation, the root causes cannot be found, which imply that these methods and frameworks try the impossible of solving symptoms.
-And if they could solve the root causes, they had if we have some second thought, for sure showed that instead of guessing.
-Because, so far, there has been no commercialized method or framework actually performing well*, since they are not solving the root causes.
+And if they could get rid of the root causes, they had if we have some second thought, for sure showed that instead of guessing.
+Because, so far, there has been no commercialized method or framework actually performing well*, since they are not removing the root causes.
 This was brought up by Ackoff already in the early 1990s when he talked about the non-working manager’s panaceas , which of course is connected to his Dissolution of Problems, in order to act systemically (and not only talk, like the panaceas do).
 Further down, it will be shown why Best practice doesn’t work, where Best practice is closely related to Ackoff’s panaceas.
 A summary of Ackoff’s thinking is:

 A method needs to be built on theory from science and not speculation.
 If the author of the method cannot show why it is working by referring to valid principles, then it is an antisystemic panacea.
 Don’t use it.